AB Aviation: History

 On 19 March 2022, the Comorian Civil Aviation revoked the air operator's certificate of AB Aviation, halting all operations.
+The airline, which was accused of not having insured the passengers, was sentenced by a civil court to pay the victims of the plane crash €600,000 in compensation.

+Services

 Destinations

 As of August 2018, AB Aviation served the following destinations: